surmwill/recycler_unity/README.md

 Each piece of data is required to have a unique key, enforced by the `IRecyclerScrollRectData` interface.
 As entries get added and removed their indices change.
 Instead of keeping track of all the shifting yourself, you can instead reference a piece of data by their unchanging keys.

+(A quick way to generate unique keys without much thought or structure is to generate a `Guid.NewGuid().ToString()` as a key.
+Keys are passed as a parameter to reference specific pieces of data;
+if you do not require such methods, the actual key is not that important apart from needing _something_ that is unique).

 ### The Recycler Entry

 Recycler entries are prefabs that will get bound to your data.
 To begin, create the prefab.